-The waste generated from the camp site will be disposed of at approved sites by Contractor;

-- Construction workers and supervisory staff will be encouraged and educated to practice waste minimization, reuse and recycling to reduce quantity of the waste; - Domestic and chemical effluents from the construction camp will be disposed of by the development of on-site sanitation systems i.e., septic tank prior to discharge to nearby drain.
+- The waste generated from the camp site will be disposed of at approved sites by Contractor; - Construction workers and supervisory staff will be encouraged and educated to practice waste minimization, reuse and recycling to reduce quantity of the waste; - Domestic and chemical effluents from the construction camp will be disposed of by the development of on-site sanitation systems i.e., septic tank prior to discharge to nearby drain.
 Septic tank will be located adjacent to the construction camp.
-Proper monitoring to check the compliance of SEQS will be carried out.
-However, this depends on whether the camp will be established by the contractor, and CESMP can provide further elaboration on the situation: - As per standard engineering practices after digestion of sludge for an extended period, the sludge will be dried and be used for the landfilling at proper location for final disposal; - All the solid waste from the camps will be properly collected at source by placing containers and disposed of through proper solid waste management (SWM) system.
+Proper monitoring to check the compliance of SEQS will be carried out; - As per standard engineering practices after digestion of sludge for an extended period, the sludge will be dried and be used for the landfilling at proper location for final disposal; - All the solid waste from the camps will be properly collected at source by placing containers and disposed of through proper SWM system.
 Toxic waste will be handled, stored, transported and disposed separately; - The waste will be properly sealed in containers with proper labels indicating the nature of the waste; and - Solid waste will be segregated at source so that it can be re-used or recycled.

-6.5.21 Flammable and Hazardous Materials
+6.6.22 Flammable and Hazardous Materials

 Flammable materials to be used during the construction activities include diesel, furnace oil, petrol, Liquefied Petroleum Gas (LPG), kerosene oil and machinery fuels.
+These materials present little risk to the environment, if properly transported stored and used; otherwise, they are potentially very dangerous.
 Improper storage and handling practices for these flammable and explosive materials can pose dangers of fire and blasts in the area.
+Training of employees involved in the transportation of hazardous material regarding emergency procedures will be ensured.